-The key assumptions concerning the future and other key sources of estimation uncertainty at the end of each reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below:
+The key assumptions concerning the future and other key sources of estimation uncertainty at the end of each reporting period, that have a significant risk of causing a material adjustment to the carrying amounts of assets and liabilities within the next financial year are discussed below.
+The Group based its assumptions and estimates on parameters available when the financial statements were prepared.
+Existing circumstances and assumptions about future developments, however, may change due to market changes or circumstances arising beyond the control of the Group.
+Such changes are reflected in the assumptions when they occur.